 - 2007: Open Context quickly gains recognition among leading archaeologists.
 In April 2007, Archaeoinformatics (later to become Digital Antiquity) invites us to present upon Open Context in its online lecture series (archived here).

-- 2007: Open Context publishes data from Brown University's Excavations at Petra, a World Heritage site.
+- 2007: Open Context publishes data from Brown University's Great Temple at Petra, a World Heritage site.

 - 2009: Eric Kansa collaborates with the newly formed Digital Antiquity by joining its Scientific Advisory Board.

 - 2009: The NEH awards the AAI a Digital Humanities Start-Up Grant to develop the Modern Art Iraq Archive (MAIA).